 6. Guest posting.
 Piggybacking again.
 You’re doing a favour for someone by taking the weight of writing a post off their shoulders, and in return you get a link to your site.
 Yup, that’s a win-win again!

-Obviously there are a lot more ways to drive traffic to your website, some are free, some require a lot of hard work, some require largish amounts of cash and a web designer.
+Obviously, there are a lot more ways to drive traffic to your website, some are free, some require a lot of hard work, some require largish amounts of cash and a web designer.
 This list is simply intended to get you thinking, and in a marketing mindset.
-Everything you do with your busines is marketing.
+Everything you do with your business is marketing.
 Everything.